Mathematics

 ALGEBRA 1 R: 9 5 credits

-This is a rigorous and fast-paced course available to 9th grade students who have mastered Introduction to Functions in middle school and who wish to study geometry in-depth.
-In addition to all units studied in Geometry A, the curriculum will include such topics as: locus of points, coordinate proofs, vectors, coordinates in space, reflections, translations, rotations, and dilations.
+This is a rigorous and fast-paced course available to 9th and 10th grade students who have mastered Algebra 1 in middle school and who wish to study geometry in-depth.
+In addition to all units studied in Geometry A, the curriculum will include such topics as: coordinate proofs, coordinates in space, reflections, translations, rotations, and dilations.
 (These additional topics exceed the standards recommended by NCTM and the NJ Student Learning Standards).
-Students who master this course are expected to enroll in Functions H in the sophomore year.
+Students who master this course are expected to enroll in Algebra II / Trigonometry Honors in the sophomore/junior year.

 GEOMETRY A: 9, 10 5 credits

-PREPARATION: Mastery of Algebra 1 (8th grade) or successful completion of Enriched Algebra A (9th grade)
+PREPARATION: Completion of Algebra 1 (8th grade) or successful completion of Enriched Algebra A (9th grade)

 GEOMETRY A/ICR: 9, 10 5 credits